paradedb/paradedb/README.md

 :rocket: **Low-Code SDK**

 Retake provides intuitive search SDKs that drop into any Python application (other languages coming soon).
-The core API is just two functions.
+The core API is just a few functions.

 :zap: **Open/ElasticSearch DSL Compatible**